mobify/navitron/README.md

 ## Methods

-### Show Pane
+### showPane

-Show the selected pane by element reference
+Show the selected pane by element reference.

+Can be used to show a specific nested list to show on page load.

 ```js
 $('#myNavitron').navitron('showPane', $targetPane);